 - Reduced stamina

 Some factors like genes and age are not under your control, so nothing much can be done about those factors.
+The longer you spend with abnormal blood sugar levels, the worse your health results will be.
+Therefore, measuring blood glucose with the best blood glucose meter is a cornerstone of modern diabetes care.
+The best blood sugar monitor is tailored to your medical needs, monthly budget, and personal preferences.
 However, certain precautions can be taken to either avoid Diabetes or diagnosing it at an early stage.
 Some of the preventive care measures that can be taken are:

 - Regular exercise or any other physical activity ( at least 150 minutes per week)